Trillium Trek on The Greystone Preserve

 FREE for current Land Trust Members*, $15 for Non-members.

 Interested in becoming a member?
 More information here.

 *Quantity of complementary tickets determined by membership level: Protector ($50) members receive individual complementary admission to select events; Guardian ($150) and Defender ($75) members receive complementary admission for themselves and their immediate family; members at the Ally ($250) level and above receive complementary admission for guests in addition to themselves and their family.

 You don’t need fancy equipment!
 However, we do recommend: long pants and comfortable shoes with good tread, bottled water, trail snacks, hiking sticks, and camera.
 Please note, this is a moderate level hiking trail, at times difficult.
 Children are welcome and will need to be accompanied by an adult at all times.

 Register below.
 Once registered, an email regarding directions and other specifics will be sent.

-Members: RSVP to Reserve Your Spot
+Members: Reserve Your Spot

 From Augusta, take I-20 to Exit 1 in North Augusta.
 Turn left onto Martintown Road (if coming from Aiken, take Exit 1 and turn right).
 A 1/4 mile down the road, look for a clearing on your left and a gravel/dirt road across from the Vet Clinic.
 Turn left here and take the road through the gate to the top of the hill.
 Call 706-312-LAND extension 2 if you get lost.